 Yes, we have strong music programs.
 Grade 5-8 students choose between choir or band.
 We teach these music classes at least 3 times per week.
 Both Band and Choir students are graded on practice, effort, attitude, and performance.
 Choir and Band have required performances, which are usually scheduled for Sundays.

 Check our school calendar for the major Christmas, Combined Lutheran Schools, and Spring Concerts or recent changes are shown on the weekly newsletter at: http://oursaviorlutheranschool.org/.

-We have 170 students with 12 full-time teachers and 1 full-time principal.
+We have 170 students with 12 full-time teachers.
 Thus, we have an 14-1 student-teacher ratio.
 Preschool classes have full-time teacher-assistants.
 We also have part-time choir, band, foreign-language, and art teachers.

 Our families profess a wide variety of faiths.
 We do however insist on sharing God's love and plans through His Word, the Scriptures.
 The faith that we are training our students to understand and accept is that we are sinners, God loves us, and we respond to His saving forgiveness.
 (The "God" we refer to is Jesus.)